-This is a good way to establish regular clients and many CC users have used this method.
-I'm yet to try it as I've tended to opt for the writing articles on anything method while under inspiration.
+This is a good way to establish regular clients, and many CC users have used this method.
+I'm yet to try it as I've tended to opt for writing articles on anything method while under inspiration.
 But I will certainly give it a try and report back.

 Improve Your Chances

 Constant Content has a neat feature called Writing Ideas, where you can see recent sales and, perhaps more importantly, see a list of recent searches.
 This will give you a good starting point when trying to think of a topic to write about.
 Just try to come up with a unique angle, and you can be sure of a market for your article.

 If it doesn't sell right away, don't be disheartened; just get on with writing another article.
 Chances are your article will sell later, so there's no need to fret.
 It's best to opt for articles without a sell-by date.
 While writing about the 2017 solar eclipse seems like a good idea, writing something about solar eclipses in a more general sense will make it easier to sell if it doesn't go before the big celestial event.
 It's always the best policy to write evergreen.